oscardoudou/yelp-camp/readme.md

 col-mid-3 for sidebar rest of the 9 for thumbnail, use two div inside one row to arrange sierbar and thumbnail's relative position
 * Display comments nicely

+logic:
+first css in the project: main.css inside public inside stylesheets, the front end js will also reside in this public folder as well to actually use that pulic directory. u have to in app.js to tell express to serve that directory, using __dirname to avoid unexpected location to finally connect the css, include the href of css file relative to the public directory path you served in partials/header.ejs